nomcomm/IndependentStudy_NolanJahn/README.md

 After a few minor adjustments to the meshes are made, it can be exported as one complete mesh that is ready for printing.

 #### Print the finalized Mesh
-After the alterations are made, and there is one ready to print .stl file, it is time to find access to a 3D printer.
+After the alterations are made, the .stl file is ready to print, and it is time to find access to a 3D printer.
 As a student at Michigan State Univeristy, I used our library 3D printer.
 There are many online sources that allow you to submit a file to be printed.
 It is important to remember that .stl files are dimensionless files, so the dimensions of the brain mesh can be altered to fit the costs you are willing to print.